ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 If you use Ansible to manage a large number of servers, network devices, and cloud resources, you may define Ansible behavior in several different places and pass that information to Ansible in several different ways.
 This flexibility is convenient, but it can backfire if you do not understand the precedence rules.

 These precedence rules apply to any setting that can be defined in multiple ways (by configuration settings, command-line options, playbook keywords, variables).
-For example, defining connection information, selecting a temporary directory, and choosing the correct python/ruby/powershell/etc interpreter to invoke for a module using settings like ANSIBLE_USER, DEFAULT_LOCAL_TMP, or ANSIBLE_PYTHON_INTERPRETER all follow these precedence rules.

 .. contents::
    :local: